stellarvector/blog/_writeups/2023/ctf101/encoding-challenges.md

 flag = b64.b16encode(flag)
 ```

-Let's look closer to `magic_shuffle`: for each character `c` in our string we do three things:
+Let's look closer at `magic_shuffle`: for each character `c` in our string we do three things:

-- first we derive values `b0` to to `b3` by using a `mask = 0b11` and a binary shift: this means that `b0` are the last two significant bits of `c`, `b1` the next two and so on; for instance, `a` in binary is `0b1100001`, and hence we would get `b0 = 0b01`, `b1 = 0b00`, `b2=0b10` and `b3 = 0b01`;
+- first we derive values `b0` to `b3` by using a `mask = 0b11` and a binary shift: this means that `b0` are the last two significant bits of `c`, `b1` the next two and so on; for instance, `a` in binary is `0b1100001`, and hence we would get `b0 = 0b01`, `b1 = 0b00`, `b2=0b10` and `b3 = 0b01`;
 - then we add `32` to each one of the `bi`;
 - finally, they are shuffled, and a bytestring made by `[b1, b3, b0, b2]` is returned; for instance, if we try to encode `b'a'` we get `b' !!"'`.

-The key observation here is that for each single byte we encode we get four bytes, and that these four bytes entirely define the starting byte.
-All we have to do is once again go backwards: for each tuple of four bytes we take them, we unshuffle them, we subtract 32 to each one of them and then use them one next to each other to rebuild the original byte.
+The key observation here is that for each single byte we encode, we get four bytes, and that these four bytes entirely define the starting byte.
+All we have to do is once again go backwards: for each tuple of four bytes we take them, we unshuffle them, we subtract 32 from each one of them and then put them one next to each other to rebuild the original byte.

 ```python
 def magic_unshuffle(shuffled_string):